fatma-Elzeny/Speedometer-with-Java-/README.md

 3. **UI Updates**:
    - `PrimaryController` runs a thread to fetch `latestData` from `GPSReader` (via `GPSData`) every 2 seconds.
-   - Updates the speedometer gauge and coordinate labels on the JavaFX thread.
+   - Updates the speedometer gauge, coordinate labels, and web view map on the JavaFX thread.

-4. **Speed Alerts**:
+4. **Speed and Disconnect Alerts**:
    - If speed > 120 km/h, `SpeedAlarm` plays `alert.wav` in a loop and shows a pop-up warning.
+   - If the GPS module is unplugged (e.g., TX wire removed), a pop-up alerts the user.
-   - When speed drops to ≤ 120 km/h, the audio stops and the pop-up closes.
+   - Alerts stop when speed ≤ 120 km/h or GPS reconnects.

 5. **Shutdown**:
-   - `App.stop()` closes the UART connection and stops any active alerts.
+   - `App.stop()` closes the UART connection, stops audio, and halts map updates.

 ---